 - Fuel upward mobility in the Black community and equitable efforts to close the racial wealth gap

-Temporary student debt relief provided during the COVID-19 pandemic is set to expire September 30.
+Temporary student debt relief provided during the COVID-19 pandemic is set to expire after Jan.
+31, 2022.
 It's time for elected officials take action and provide permanent relief.

 Let's make it happen.
 Find resources, statistics, and stories below to join us in the push for student debt relief.

 Why did you go after a college degree?
 How has student debt impacted your life?
 What would the cancellation of student debt mean to you?

 Student debt impacts real people and has daily consequences.
 Add your story to the growing collection of reasons elected officials need to act to cancel student debt.

 "Being behind (on student loans) cost me better-paying jobs due to bad credit ratings and denied me the opportunity to advance myself in the job market."

 Chance N., Student Debt Organizer

 "My entire life has been impacted by student loan debt.
 I will never be able to afford a house of my own.
 I am a teacher and would like to pursue a doctorate.
 I have had to work two jobs for many years to make ends meet."

 "I support free college and canceling student debt because it fosters an atmosphere of fairness and equality where everyone can thrive based on their individual dedication, not because they did not have the privilege to put their dedication to action."

 Advocacy is in our DNA.
 Grab the tools you'll need to help make student debt relief and affordable education a starting point to a more equitable future.